jtlocsei/academic-kickstart/content/now/index.md

 ---
 ## Home

 My wife and I are each working half time and home-educating our kids half time since school closed as part of the Covid-19 measures.
-We're very fortunate that we work for ourselves and that our work is flexible because it made adapting to this new routine relatively easy.
-Steph minds the kids each morning for reading, writing and math, then I mind the kids each afternoon and do some PE, math, and typing practice.
+We're very fortunate that we work for ourselves and that our work is flexible because - it made adapting to this new routine relatively easy.
+Steph teaches the kids each morning covering reading, writing and math, then I teach the kids each afternoon covering PE, math, and typing practice.
 When Steph and I want to work together then the kids get some iPad time.

 It's amazing seeing the kids learn typing.
-By the end of the Covid-19 lockdown they might be expert typists!
+By the end of the Covid-19 lockdown they'll be expert typists!

-We're in a townhouse in Glendalough in Perth Western Australia.
+We're living in a townhouse in Glendalough in Perth Western Australia.
 It's a great location close to parks.
-It doesn't have a garden but we've set up an indoor gymnastics bar.
+It doesn't have a garden but we've set up an indoor gymnastics bar at the right height for the kids (and I can just about use it too if I lift up my legs).

 ## Online Business